biglocalnews/usps/README.md

 3. The `postgresql.conf` should be tuned for your hardware
 4. The `services.db.shm_size` might need to be increased for large volumes of data
 5. Use production-ready secrets as needed
+6. Configure the volumes in docker compose to be persistent on a disk (preferablly SSD for Postgres data!)